ReynaldoBelfortUPRM/music-socialnet-repo/README.md

 2. Use of Visual Studio Blend for WireFrame creation
 3. Better time organization and task distribution
 4. Each team member's particular set of skills
-5. To organize our different ideas in order to create the best possible webpage wireframes
+5. To organize our different ideas in order to create the best possible web page wireframes
 6. Drawing wireframes on paper helped in developing the idea on a deeper level before arriving at the final wireframe display

 ### Planification for Sprint 2: